svhawkins/B-Minor-Compiler/README.txt

 -v flag added for 'verbose'. by default off. adds slight explanatory comments to the generated code.

-since this only generates a .s file (human-readable assembly), the generated code is not guaranteed to work if put through an assembler+linker+loader.
+the code generator only generates a .s file. it still needs to be assembled, linked, and loaded afterward.

 these flags can be part of the compiler proper (bcc --> B-Minor C Compiler (blind carbon copy (bcc) of gcc...))
 -S: do NOT assemble the generated (.s) code (ie don't let it go through as)